Compare Mortgage Refinance Rates Today

 How to compare refinance rates

 • Use a rate-comparison website.
-Like the stock market, mortgage rates change daily, so you’ll need to compare interest rates gathered on the same day.
-Rate-comparison sites like LendingTree make applying for rates offers easier because you only enter your information once to get offers from multiple lenders.
+Like the stock market, mortgage rates change daily, so you’ll need to gather quotes on the same day to make a true comparison.
+Rate-comparison sites like LendingTree make applying for refinance offers easier — you only enter your information once to get offers from multiple lenders.

 • Reach out to lenders on your own.
 If you’re most comfortable talking to refinance lenders in person, you can sit down with a loan officer at a bank or credit union.
 Or, if you’d prefer to stay in your pajamas, you can get quotes from online lenders.